uiuc-cs409-webIsCool/TiMerit/README.md

 ### Task API
 1. GET - get all tasks
+2. GET by ID - input an ID, GET it if found.
-2. DELETE by ID - input an ID, delete it if found.
+3. DELETE by ID - input an ID, delete it if found.
 Note: will also delete this task from corresponding Tag allTasks[] and Collection allTasks[]
-3. POST - create new task
+4. POST - create new task
-4. PUT - modify any field
+5. PUT - modify any field

 ### Collection API
 1. GET - get all collection